 I had a friend who preferred her imagination to the dullness of life.
 She climbed into the trees and parted the leaves.
 She ran away and climbed up and away into her dreams.
 Only to descend from her tree house for breakfast, lunch, and dinner; whereupon finishing, she promptly climbed the ladder back into the clouds.
 It was here, she said the sound of the wind was not too loud.
 The air smelled the sweetest, it felt the coolest, without being too cold.
 Here, every berry filled pastry too delicious to hold.

-She raced geese and flew on Pegasus wings in the light of two Suns, where the Summer bee never stings.
+She raced geese and flew on Pegasus wings, in the light of two Suns, where the Summer bee never stings.
 Every evening she sat on the tree house porch, drinking strawberry tea and eating star shaped lemon cookies, while she watched the rings of Saturn, in front of Orion, descend behind the horizon.
 In the morning, she yawned into the dewy air and caught the view of dactyls swooping and gliding, while shielding her eyes from the rays of the first Sun, rising.

 But her reality was broken.
 Her tightly held expectations squeezed the enjoyment out of the rolling green hills, white clouds, blue skies, and the dreaming melodies of birds coordinating their afternoon work.
-And she said, the hills and clouds had lost their flavor; They held no more taste, nothing left to savor.
+And she said, the hills and clouds had lost their flavor; They held no more taste, nothing more left to savor.
 Though life was all around her, though life had sprung from her, it was a stressful ordeal, filled with bad breaks, bad decisions, and public and familial derision.
 Reality – this time and space – created a void within her.
 Her invisible face was filled with sadness and loneliness.
 Any time spent in reality, was consumed mechanically, with each new minute tasting like the last; A dull falsetto of grays, liberally seasoning her hours and days.

 After each meal, she found herself sitting in the kitchen, looking back at her mecca through the window.
-For most of us, a quiet moment in the kitchen, sat watching the breeze lift the curtains, while it blew over the sparkling droplets of perspiration on the skin, brought relief and serenity to mind and spirit.
+For most of us, a quiet moment in the kitchen, sat watching the breeze lift the curtains, while it blew over the sparkling droplets of perspiration brought relief and serenity to mind and spirit.
 But not her.
 The breeze and heat made her shake and scratch and itch.
 For her there was no relief.
 The tree house was her place to escape and be free.
-She sat sweating profusely, agitated and restless, needing to do something, needing to be somewhere; wringing her hands, needing to go back… to the tree house.
+She sat sweating profusely, agitated and restless, needing to do something, needing to be somewhere; wringing her hands, needing to go back to… the tree house.
 It occupied center stage in the window of her mind.
 At some point her returns to reality became less and less in time.

-Her heart began to beat faster.
+But her heart began to beat faster.

 She smiled and said to herself, I know that boy.
 It brought her great joy to watch him laugh and play.